Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Related Work

 \citet{DDL+21} introduced a hierarchical optimization approach for microgrids, focusing on the coordination between operational planning and \ac{RTO}.
 At the operational planning level, decisions are made based on day-ahead forecasts to optimize energy costs over one or several days.
 The \ac{RTO} level adjusts operations based on actual conditions and forecast errors within the current market period.

 Whereas \citet{IrKe24} and \citet{DDL+21} each emphasize the benefits of a two-stage optimization approach for managing flexible energy resources under uncertainty.
 Instead of reusing existing approaches, both works specialize in applying dedicated optimization models for specific problems within their domains, using different models for the different levels of optimization.
+However, this can lead to conflicts between the planning and \ac{RTO} layers, potentially resulting in inconsistencies \cite{KrSk22}.

 The analysis of related work reveals a gap in the integration of \ac{SWO} and \ac{RTO} into a unified framework, indicating a need for generalized methods to advance the field.
 Existing approaches focus on either \ac{SWO} or \ac{RTO}, with strategies to address short-term deviations rarely discussed \cite{WRK+23}.
 This underlines the need to go beyond the use of specific models for individual use cases to develop methods that provide a comprehensive and reusable solution for the dynamic adaptation of optimization strategies.